December 1, 2020, by Benedict Watson

-Whilst it is common for academics to move into think tanks in search of research which has a more direct impact on society, I discovered that it is not a requirement to have a master’s degree in order to work as a researcher in a think tank.
-The representative from the IPPR said that his firm was making efforts to diversify their workforce.
+Whilst it is common for academics to move into think tanks in search of research that has a more direct impact on society, I discovered that it is not a requirement to have a master’s degree in order to work as a researcher in a think tank.
+The representative from the IPPR said that his firm was making efforts to diversify its workforce.
 They are placing less emphasis on educational requirements to attract people who wouldn’t usually think of applying.
 The IPPR recruitment process focuses on why the candidate wants to work for them and to have an understanding of the policy area they want to work in.

 Find out more about think tanks and the internships they offer on Smart Thinking’s website.
 You can visit our website for more information on political and social research.
-Why not book an appointment and discuss your career ideas with a Careers Adviser?
+Why not book an appointment and discuss your career ideas with a careers adviser?